 Your vehicle’s brake pads won’t always wear out at the exact same rate.
 Sometimes, those on one side will get thinner faster than their counterparts on the other side.
 Should this occur, the car may pull slightly to the left or right once you hit the brakes.
 Leave the problem unchecked, and you’ll put unnecessary stress on your steering rack (plus your vehicle’s ball joints, steering knuckles, and wheel bearings).
 Don’t risk it: Have a mechanic investigate the problem immediately.

 Note that brake pads might not necessarily be the cause behind this particular symptom.
 It may also stem from such other issues as uneven tire pressure, a faulty wheel bearing, or malfunctioning brake caliper.
-With that said, if unevenly-worn pads really are the culprit, two new sets should be installed in one session.
+With that said, if unevenly worn brake pads really are the culprit, two new sets should be installed in one session.

 5. The brake pedal vibrates when pressed.

 Does the brake pedal violently shake whenever you step on it?
-Pads might be causing the problem.
+Your brake pads might be causing the problem.
 Brake pads are typically held together with a kind of binding resin.
-As each pad wears down, this adhesive gets hot and gets smeared across the rotor.
+As each brake pad wears down, this adhesive gets hot and gets smeared across the rotor.
 Under ideal circumstances, it will form a layer that’s evenly spread over the disc’s surface.
-But if a pad gets overheated, the resin may not be distributed uniformly.
+But if a brake pad gets overheated, the resin may not be distributed uniformly.
 Mechanics call this issue “glazing” and it can cause brake pedals to vibrate.